Cowgirl Up! 2020

 Judith's Durr's Press Release: http://www.cisionwire.com/judith-durr

 The Rose - A commissioned painting.
-These beautiful Shoshone moccasins belong to a lovely lady in Arizona who was Donna Reed's stunt double.
-Growing up in Montana and living near the Shoshone reservation, she had these made for her by a Shoshone beadworker and friend.
+These beautiful Shoshone moccasins belong to a lovely lady, Marguerite Narramore, in Arizona.
+Marguerite was Donna Reed's stunt double.
+Growing up in Montana and living near the Shoshone reservation, these stunning moccasins were made for her by a Shoshone bead worker and friend.

 Judith Durr AM Arizona interview: Click this link: